SofiMetel/pands-problem-sheet/README.md

 I used sys module to take the secong argument from command line (that should be text file) then I open it and read then use .count() to count number of e's

+# weekly task 08
+Task:
+ Write a program called plottask.py that displays: a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, and a plot of the function  h(x)=x3 in the range [0, 10], on the one set of axes.
+Some marks will be given for making the plot look nice (legend etc).

+I used tutorials from https://www.w3schools.com/python/matplotlib_pyplot.asp